TaufeqRazakh/455macs/README.md

 ## FAQs

-#### What is 455X?
+#### What does 455macs provide that standard emacs doesn't?
-Simply, it's your emacs dotfiles.

 455macs is meant to make writing your Java lab assignments and lab assignments easier and that is the reason it mostly includes java utilities.
-As you begin to venture into being a programmer, you are very likely to be using vim or emacs and tend to carry your dotfiles wherever you go.
-455macs is meant to serve as a starting point in your escapade.
+As you begin to venture into being a programmer, you are very likely to be using vim or emacs and carry your dotfiles wherever you go.
+455macs is for those who have never used emacs before but wish to effectively use emacs for theor assignments and labs in CS455X.
+Some of the features tha

 #### How to install more pacakages?